 10 Steps to Protecting Your Ideas

 3. Conduct a Preliminary Patentability.
 Search to discover what patents exist like your ideas—and get a patent attorney to render you a Patentability Opinion.
-There are many ways to conduct the search, including the Patent Depository Libraries on the uspto.gov Web site.
+There are many ways to search, including the Patent Depository Libraries on the uspto.gov Web site.
 File a PTO Provisional Patent Application for one year if all looks good.

 4. Make a model, demo or illustration and conduct preliminary market research with end-users.
 Know the consumers of your product, and listen to feedback.
-Use feedback to fine tune your project.
+Use feedback to fine-tune your project.

 5. Investigate intellectual property filings such as utility and design patents in the United States and overseas.
 Also investigate copyrights, trademarks, service marks and domain name registrations for Web sites.
-Explore U.S. and international protection options and limitations.
+Explore the U.S. and international protection options and limitations.

 7. Do not fall prey to invention development/promotion scams, which are prevalent.
 Check with the Federal Trade Commission (FTC) for a list of these unscrupulous firms.
 If their promises sound too good to be true, they probably are.
 Get real professional help and seek the support of legitimate inventor organizations.